Skip to main content

 If you are planning to contribute a new feature or bug fix to the Backstage project, we advise you to follow the Contributors guide instead to do a repository-based installation.

-To install the Backstage Standalone app, we will make use of npx. npx is a tool that comes preinstalled with Node.js and lets you run commands straight from npm or other registries.
-Before we jump in to running the command, let's chat about what it does.
+The instructions make use of npx. npx is a tool that comes preinstalled with Node.js and lets you run commands straight from npm or other registries.

-This command will create a new directory with a Backstage app inside.
+This command creates a new directory with a Backstage app inside.
 The wizard will ask you for the name of the app.
-This name will be created as sub directory in your current working directory.
+This name will be created as a subdirectory in your current working directory.

 Inside that directory, it will generate all the files and folder structure needed for you to run your app.